avonurt/evmos-node-instalation-guid/README.md

 ## Step 4 - creat Evmos key

-Creat evmos `testnet-key` using instruction from here https://evmos.dev/testnet/faucet.html.
+Creat evmos `testnet-key` key and request some tokens using instruction from here https://evmos.dev/testnet/faucet.html.

 We will use `testnet-key` to setup node